 Dopamine and serotonin are linked to “feel good” emotions associated with reward.
-Melatonin plays a critical role in maintaining healthy sleep patterns and preventing insomnia.
+Melatonin plays a critical role in maintaining healthy sleeping patterns and serves as a natural insomnia remedy.
 Norepinephrine and adrenaline are “response” neurotransmitters that release during stressful and intense situations.
 Phosphatidylserine ensures optimal levels of these vital neurotransmitters in the brain.
 The regulatory process helps stabilize mood and reduce perceived feelings of stress, depression, and anxiety.

 4. Memory Enhancement & Mental Cognition